diwenshi61/Barrett_Reduction/README.md

 3) Subtraction and reducing

-See "Barrett_reduction_in_hardware.txt" for a complete explanation of how these steps are calculated and done.
+See "Barrett_reduction_in_hardware.txt" for a complete explanation of these steps.

 These hardware components are mostly bare bones and are not connected by a top level component and no testbenches are generated.

 Depending on the size of the multiplies, it would make sense to separate the multiplication steps into multiple cycles, and add more in/outs to the components as necessary, such as a reset, a start signal, a done signal.

-Large multiplies are generally slow and not suited to be done in a single clock cycle, which the VHDL generated is describing.
+Large multiplies are generally slow and not suited to be done in a single clock cycle, which the generated VHDL describes.

 ## Sample